Parbej275/C-Programming-/README.md

 # C-Programming-
-This is the first C program
+This is the first C programe